 The Transportation Commission advises the City Council on transportation-related issues.
-Members are responsible for studies, analyses and reports required by the Traffic Standards Code, or requested by the City Council.
+Members are responsible for studies, analyses and reports required by the Traffic Standards Code or requested by the council.

 - Transportation Facilities Plan (preparation, progress, implementation)

 - Changes to the Traffic Standard Code